zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 /P ZWEXMSTC
 ```

 **Note:** The starting and stopping of the ZWESVSTC for the main Zowe servers is independent of the ZWEXMSTC angel process.
 If you are running more than one ZWESVSTC instance on the same LPAR, then these will be sharing the same ZWEXMSTC cross memory server.
-Stopping ZWEXMSTC will affect the behavior of all Zowe servers on the same LPAR.
+Stopping ZWEXMSTC will affect the behavior of all Zowe servers on the same LPAR which use the same cross-memory server name, for example ZWESIS_STD.
 The Zowe Cross Memory Server is designed to be a long-lived address space.
 There is no requirement to recycle on a regular basis.
 When the cross-memory server is started with a new version of the ZWESIS01 load module, it will abandon its current load module instance in LPA and will load the updated version.